Your Position: Home - Wireless Networking Equipment - Is 5G Home Internet Worth the Hassle? Your Questions ...

 5G home internet is one of the more affordable options available considering the decent download speeds that current plans average.
 T-Mobile averages just over 100Mbps, Starry chimes in at 200Mbps and Verizon's median speed is 300Mbps.
 The lowest monthly cost among the three main providers is $15 (Starry's low-cost option) and the highest is $70 (Verizon 5G Home Plus without the Verizon mobile discount).
 Each provider's monthly costs include all fees, taxes, equipment and installation charges.
 So the monthly charge you see is the monthly charge you pay.
 Lastly, none require term contracts, so you won't have to fear any early termination fees.

 In theory, 5G should enable a speedy connection that will match or better what you get with cable or fiber internet.
 That's usually not the case regarding the reality of 5G home internet.
-To increase the reliability and coverage of the 5G internet service, most providers rely on a mix of millimeter-wave, low-band and midband technology -- as well as 4G LTE in some cases -- and this means home internet customers won't see the real high-end capabilities of 5G at present.
+To increase the reliability and coverage of the 5G internet service, most providers rely on a mix of millimeter-wave, low-band and midband technology—as well as 4G LTE in some cases—and this means home internet customers won't see the real high-end capabilities of 5G at present.
 You should see well over the average speeds of your typical DSL and satellite internet plans.

 It simply means generation.
 In other words, 5G is the fifth generation of cellular technology.

-Cable internet -- whether coaxial cable, fiber-optic cable or a hybrid of the two -- relies on wires to transmit data from a central hub into your home.
+Cable internet—whether coaxial cable, fiber-optic cable or a hybrid of the two—relies on wires to transmit data from a central hub into your home.
 5G home internet is a fixed wireless solution that uses an internet gateway to connect your home using radio frequencies to connect to a cell tower or data hub nearby.

-The problem is, it can only connect to the 2.4G wifi, where my router is dualband, but for some reason the 2.4G is not good and very slow, moreover, the router is in the other room, so using lan cable is not an option.
+So I got a smart TV for free (ex-exhibition).
+It says it has Miracast and of course smart TV.
+The problem is, it can only connect to the 2.4G WiFi, where my router is dual-band, but for some reason the 2.4G is not good and very slow.
+Moreover, the router is in the other room, so using a LAN cable is not an option.
+Would buying an AC WiFi dongle and plugging it into my TV fix the problem?
+And how about when I have to install the WiFi dongle driver (to be honest I don't know if it needs a driver, but just in case)?
+Thanx.

 Are you interested in learning more about 5g Dongle?
 Contact us today to secure an expert consultation!